mjvo/tutorials/docs/web-multimedia/lab4/index.md

 1. Set the gap between rows to 15 pixels and the gap between columns at 10 pixels.

-1. Use the `grid-column` declaration to set the `#page-title` element to span all three columns (e.g. from the first grid-line to the fourth.)
+1. Use the `grid-column` declaration to set the `#page_title` element to span all three columns (e.g. from the first grid-line to the fourth.)

 1. Now turn your attention to the `<article>` elements.
-Use CSS grid to layout the content of each `.lab-item` info card with the following fractional widths designating 2 columns and 3 rows:
+Use CSS grid to layout the content of each `.lab_item` info card with the following fractional widths designating 2 columns and 3 rows:

     ![Fractional Widths](fractional.png)